cloud-66-internal/help.cloud66.com/_includes/references/deploy-hooks-syntax.md

 </tr>
 <tr>
  <td> run_on <br> (single server) </td>
  <td> If you have multiple servers in the same group (e.g. scaled-up Rails servers), you can specify whether you want the deploy hook action to occur just once or once against each server in that group.
-Valid values are: <em>single_server</em> or <em>all_servers</em>.
-If you've specified <em>target: any</em> above, this will apply to all servers </td>
+Valid values are: <code>single_server</code> or <code>all_servers</code>.
+If you've specified <code>target: any</code> above, this will apply to all servers </td>
 </tr>
 <tr>
  <td> run_as <br> (server user) </td>
- <td> If you execute a file on your target server, specify which user you would like the file to be executed as Note: you can't specify both this and <em>sudo</em> </td>
+ <td> If you execute a file on your target server, specify which user you would like the file to be executed as Note: you can't specify both this and <code>sudo</code> </td>
 </tr>
 <tr>
  <td> sudo <br> (false) </td>
  <td> If you are executing the file on your target server, specify whether you want that execution to be sudo-ed?
-Note: you can't specify both this and <em>run_as</em> </td>
+Note: you can't specify both this and <code>run_as</code> </td>
 </tr>
 <tr>
  <td> parse <br> (true) </td>
  <td> Specifies whether the file being transferred should be parsed for <a href="/node/tutorials/env-vars.html">environment variables</a>.
-Using this you can embed <em>&lt;%= ENV['ENV_VAR'] %&gt; </em> for example in your source file, and have it resolved during the deploy hook action </td>
+Using this you can embed <code>&lt;%= ENV['ENV_VAR'] %&gt; </code> for example in your source file, and have it resolved during the deploy hook action </td>
 </tr>
 <tr>
  <td> owner <br> (your server user) </td>
  <td> Ownership permissions for the file (and destination folder) on the target server.
-An example could be <em>user:group</em> </td>
+An example could be <code>user:group</code> </td>
 </tr>
 </tbody>
 </table>